paulcap510/react-presentation/react-project.md

 ![image](https://github.com/paulcap510/react-presentation/assets/118994869/98383143-8971-4023-a317-59dfe8aacbe0)

 - So you build out the components and pass them to the pages that want to display them
+- `export default Navbar` allows the component to be exported to other pages

 ### React Hooks
 - React uses HOOKS to update STATE which in turn manipulates the DOM